grand-stack/grand-stack-movies-workshop/README.md

 1. **[GraphQL](/graphql)**
 1. **[React / Apollo](/react-apollo)**

-The workshop can be completed using using the following hosted/demo service, without having to worry about setting up a local development environment (a link to the beginning skeleton state for each section is included in the README for each section):
+The workshop can be completed using the following hosted/demo service, without having to worry about setting up a local development environment (a link to the beginning skeleton state for each section is included in the README for each section):

 * [Neo4j Sandbox](https://neo4j.com/sandbox-v2/)
 * [Apollo Launchpad](https://launchpad.graphql.com/new)